UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team12-trajectory-prediction.md

 ---
 layout: post
 comments: true
-title: Trajectory Prediction
+title: Road Agent Behavior and Trajectory Prediction
 author: Daniel Kim, Luciano Kholos, Steph Mach
 date: 2024-03-22
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> In this paper, we review various deep learning models that are capable of predicting the future actions of various road actors.

 <!--more-->